Economy of Ganja: Industry

 The industry of Ganja is composed of extraction and processing industries.
 There are also enterprises of production of electrical devices, communications equipment, and enterprises for repairing cars and agricultural machinery operating within the machinery industrial sector which are considered as the leading branches of heavy industry.
 Ganja Automobile Plant meets the important part of the local demands of Agriculture within the country.
 Iron ore, alunite, limestone, marble, gypsum, and zeolite extracting from the districts of Ganja-Gazakh is mainly produced by enterprises that are located in Ganja.
 Ganja aluminum plant, for instance, is specialized in production of aluminum oxide (alumina), primary aluminum and semi-final aluminum products (such as aluminum sheet – in list and roll forms, both sides painted sheet and lists) of bauxite and alunite ore.
 Electroenergetics constitute another branch of heavy industry.
 Ganja heating and power station are two main examples of this area.
 Chemical industry products like sulphuric acid, potassium fertilizer are also manufactured by large plants operating within the city.
 Moreover, porcelain earthenware plate production exists in Ganja.

 The total number of operating enterprises in industry, in 2016, was around 130.
 Actual prices of industrial productions are comparably higher than previous years, so that it approximately increased by 2 times to 380402 manat in 2016 compared to 2010.
 The share of private sector in industrial production increased to 53.4 percent that initially was around 26.4 percent in 2010.
 The following table shows the total contributions of industry over years.

+The construction of a plant had been launched for the production of railway cars by the Swiss company Stadler Rail Group in the city of Ganja in the West of Azerbaijan.

+The plant, with an initial capacity of 50–60 passenger cars a year, would provide local Economy not only for the domestic market, but also for the neighboring countries.

+The head of Azerbaijan Railways Arif Askerov said that the construction is scheduled for completion in the Spring of 2016.
+Since then this project never have been completed.